Update: All the latest zine news and reviews are now on our Zines Blog

 About the Wellington City Libraries' Zine Collection

-Wellington City Libraries has a collection of over 600 zines (and growing!) with special emphasis on locally produced Wellington zines.
+Wellington City Libraries has a collection of nearly 1300 zines (and growing!) with special emphasis on locally produced Wellington zines.

 Zine (pronounced "zeen") comes from the words "magazine" and "fanzine" and is a self published, inexpensively produced publication with a small circulation.
 Zines come in paper form, usually written in computer-printed or handwritten text, photo-copied and stapled.